SAP-samples/teched2025-AD168/exercises/ex0/README.md

 # Purchase Order Approval Process

-In this exercise we will learn how to use Joule for Developers capabilities and Process Variants of SAP Build in Process Automation.
+In this exercise we will learn how to use Joule for Developers/Generative AI capabilities of SAP Build in Process Automation.
 We will use following features to create a Purchase Order Approval process:

 1. Generate Process Template<br>
 2. Generate Form<br>
 3. Generate Script<br>
 4. Generate Business Rules<br>
-5. Process Variants <br>

 Note: Save work with each step just to make sure we do not lose out on any information.